elinck/elinck.github.io/index.md

 layout: default
 ---

-I’m an evolutionary biologist and ecologist interested in the processes that generate and maintain biological diversity, particularly in mountains.
+I’m an evolutionary biologist and ecologist interested in how landscapes structure biological diversity from gene to genera.
 Now a National Science Foundation Postdoctoral Research Fellow in Biology in the [Witt Lab](https://www.unmornithology.org/) at the University of New Mexico, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).

 ![](/images/bismark.jpg)